JesperHartsuiker/IoT-module/Pol Triquell/reflections/reflection03/README.md

 My interactions with peers and instructors played a critical role in overcoming show stoppers:

   * My computer's issues, network connection problems, and the inability to configure the router were significant roadblocks.
-In this regard, my peers provided crucial assistance.
-They were instrumental in helping us navigate the complexities of the hardware setup.
+In this regard, Ulno provided crucial assistance.
+He was instrumental in helping us navigate the complexities of the hardware setup.

   * We also sought help from instructors when dealing with the hotspot configuration of our Raspberry Pi, which proved to be a technical challenge.